jumpstarter-io/ceph/doc/man/8/ceph-rest-api.rst

 or nginx/uwsgi, or gunicorn, etc.), use the ``ceph_rest_api.py`` module (``ceph-rest-api`` is a thin layer around this module).
 The standalone web server is of course not used, so address/port configuration is done in the WSGI server.
-Use a python .wsgi module or the equivalent to call ``app = generate_app(conf, cluster, clientname, clientid, args)`` where:
+Use a python2 .wsgi module or the equivalent to call ``app = generate_app(conf, cluster, clientname, clientid, args)`` where:

 * conf is as -c/--conf above